JerryFleming/PyDoc/library/email.policy.rst

 email package.

-The first part of this documentation covers the features of :class:`Policy`, an :term:`abstract base class`  that defines the features that are common to all policy objects, including :const:`compat32`.
+The first part of this documentation covers the features of :class:`Policy`, an :term:`虚基类`  that defines the features that are common to all policy objects, including :const:`compat32`.
 This includes certain hook methods that are called internally by the email package, which a custom policy could override to obtain different behavior.